gotuna/docs/content/docs/basics/routing.md

 toc: true
 ---

-Routing is performed using well known [gorilla/mux](https://github.com/gorilla/mux) package.
+GoTuna handles routing with famous [gorilla/mux](https://github.com/gorilla/mux) package.
 For more info on how to use the Gorilla router please [visit the official docs](https://github.com/gorilla/mux).

 ## Action handlers